radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 $ cd ipyrad-workshop
 ```

+### Fastq format
 The first step of any RADSeq assembly is to inspect your raw data to
 estimate overall quality.
 We began first with a visual inspection,
 but of course we can only visually inspect a very tiny proportion of the
 total data.

-To get a better view of the data quality, we use automated approaches to check the quality of
-our data.

-### Inspect the data
+TO DO > Amaranthus

-Now we will use the `zcat` command to read lines of data from this file and
+We will use the `zcat` command to read lines of data from this file and
 we will trim this to print only the first 20 lines by piping the output to the
 `head` command.
-Using a pipe like this passes the output from one command to
+Using a pipe (|) like this passes the output from one command to
 another and is a common trick in the command line.

 Here we have our first look at a **fastq formatted file**.
 Each sequenced
 read is spread over four lines, one of which contains sequence and another
 the quality scores stored as ASCII characters.
 The other two lines are used
 as headers to store information about the read.

 ```bash
 $ zcat anolis_R1_.fastq.gz | head -n 20